Best jobs in Japan for foreigners without Japanese

 • Market research

-7. Restaurant Staff (Foreign-Owned or Tourist Areas)
+7. Restaurant Staff (Tourist Areas or Foreign-Owned)

 Restaurant Employee Free Stock Photo - Public Domain Pictures